Adibvafa/N_Queens/N_Queens.md

 In another attempt, the algorithm is changed inorder to avoid local optimums.
 This algorithm has memory, that is, it stored the evaluation score of the previous board and the current board.
 If these two scores are equal, it means the algorithm is stuck in local optimum and thus instead of following hill climbing, 4 random queens are chosen and are moved to random rows.
 This modification enables the algorithm to move randomly to another state hen stuck in local optimim

-The reason behing 4 random queens is discussed as below:
+The reason behing 4 random queens is discussed in Discussion file.

 ## Genetics Algorithm